Proof complexity of positive branching programs: Programs for counting and their basic properties

 Note that \cref{mon-replacing-result} allows us to apply previously proven implications or equivalences `deeply' within a formula.
 We will use such reasoning throughout this work, but shall typically omit further mentioning such uses of \cref{mon-replacing-result} to lighten the exposition.

-For the complexity bound, note that only polynomially many lines occur: we only require $k+1$ instantiations of the all the sequents above, one for each choice of threshold $i\leq k$.
+For the complexity bound, note that only polynomially many lines occur: we only require $k+1$ instantiations of all the sequents above, one for each choice of threshold $i\leq k$.
 This sort of complexity analysis will usually suffice for later arguments, in which case we shall suppress them unless further justification is required.

-\todo{Anupam:commented convention above.} One of the key points we shall exploit in what follows is the provable \emph{symmetry} of $\thr {\vec p} k$, in terms of the the ordering of $\vec p$.
+One of the key points we shall exploit in what follows is the provable \emph{symmetry} of $\thr {\vec p} k$, in terms of the ordering of $\vec p$.
 We shall establish this through a series of results, beginning by showing a form of `case analysis' on a propositional variable occurring in a list: \begin{lemma} [Case analysis] There are polynomial-size $\poselndt$ proofs of,

 over the extension axioms $\thrextaxs{}{}$. \end{lemma} \begin{proof} We proceed by induction on the length of $\vec p$.
 The base case, when $\vec p$ is empty, follows immediately by general identity, \cref{prop:gen-identity}.